| photo Alice Benedict Jackson

 — drawn out and loving with a dreamy admiration in her voice, I knew

+he must be a very good painter.
 The copper strips reflected light from the window and

 from the tall studio lamps, even though the copper itself was slightly